Just two years ago Tanzanian farmer Jestina Jackson struggled to grow enough to feed her family.

 These improved inputs brought better harvests.
 Soon Jestina was collecting seven bags of maize an acre instead of just two, enough for her to feed her family and sell for profit.

-With the profit from her maize, Jestina invested in reams of colourful material at market, tailored it at home and began reselling it as kitenge, a sarong-like garment popular across Tanzania.
+With the profit from her maize, Jestina invested in reams of colorful material at market, tailored it at home and began reselling it as kitenge, a sarong-like garment popular across Tanzania.

 With both her farm and her kitenge business making a profit, Jestina now has a new found financial stability.
 One that she hopes will mean her youngest son, seven-year-old Paul, will be able to stay in school until graduation.